fteicht/pddlgymnasium/README.md

 Create a domain PDDL file and one or more problem PDDL files.
 (Note: Only a certain subset of PDDL is supported right now -- see "Status" above.)
 Put the domain file in `pddl/` and the problem files in `pddl/<domain name>`.
 Make sure that the name of your new domain is consistent and is used for the domain pddl filename and the problem directory.

 ### Step 2 (optional): Implement rendering
 * Implement a render function in a new file in `rendering/`.
-For an example, see `pddlgym/rendering/rearrangement.py`.
+For an example, see `pddlgymnasium/rendering/rearrangement.py`.
 See the Observation representation section for a description of the representation of the argument `obs` passed into the render function.
-Update `pddlgym/rendering/__init__.py` to import your new function.
+Update `pddlgymnasium/rendering/__init__.py` to import your new function.

 ### Step 3: Register Gym environment
-* Update the list in `pddlgym/__init__.py` to register your new environment.
+* Update the list in `pddlgymnasium/__init__.py` to register your new environment.
 There are several methods for doing so:

 #### **Simple** (recommended if you want to spin up quickly with off-the-shelf PDDL files)
 Let's say your domain name is "mypddlgymenv" and your render function is mypddlgymenv_render.
 Then you would add to the list the following entry: `('mypddlgymenv', {'render': mypddlgymenv_render, 'operators_as_actions': True, 'dynamic_action_space': True})`.
 You can leave out the "render" entry if you don't have a render function.
 * What these arguments mean: by default, PDDLGym requires modifying the PDDL files to make a distinction between "actions" and "operators", related to the boundary between agent and environment.
-The rationale is described in Section 2.2 of [our paper](https://arxiv.org/abs/2002.06432).
+The rationale is described in Section 2.2 of [the original paper](https://arxiv.org/abs/2002.06432).
 Setting "operators_as_actions" to True eliminates this distinction, and makes it so you can use off-the-shelf PDDL files without modification.
 Setting "dynamic_action_space" to True causes `env.action_space` to change on each iteration to include only valid actions (those that match the operator preconditions), which can be useful in, for example, policy learning.
 #### **More complex** (recommended for more serious research)
-If you plan to use PDDLGym for non-trivial domains, you will almost certainly need to make the distinction between operators and actions, by letting "operators_as_actions" be False (the default) for your new domain in `pddlgym/__init__.py`.
+If you plan to use PDDLGym for non-trivial domains, you will almost certainly need to make the distinction between operators and actions, by letting "operators_as_actions" be False (the default) for your new domain in `pddlgymnasium/__init__.py`.
 Actions are the things passed from the agent to the environment, like motor commands on a robot.
 Operators describe the environmental consequences of the agent's actions.
 For instance, a `moveto` command may only be parameterized by a target pose from the perspective of the agent, but internally to the environment, it must also be parameterized by the current pose because a literal must be created specifying that the agent is no longer at this current pose.
 In order to handle this, you will need to update your PDDL files by including special predicates called "action predicate".
 Action predicates must be incorporated in four places:
 1. Alongside the typical predicate declarations in the domain file.
 2. In a space-separated list of format `; (:actions <action predicate name 1> <action predicate name 2> ...)` in the domain file.
 (Note the semicolon at the beginning!)
 3. One variable-grounded action predicate should appear in the preconditions of every operator in the domain file.
 4. In each problem file, all possible ground actions should be listed alongside the other :init declarations.

-See `pddlgym/pddl/blocks.pddl` and `pddlgym/pddl/blocks/problem1.pddl` for an example to follow, where there are four action predicates: pickup, putdown, stack, and unstack.
+See `pddlgymnasium/pddl/blocks.pddl` and `pddlgymnasium/pddl/blocks/problem1.pddl` for an example to follow, where there are four action predicates: pickup, putdown, stack, and unstack.

 ## Citation